Last updated on .

 Museum

-A map of the canal’s market at the museum
+A map of the canal’s market

 The upper floors have some great interactive displays showing what it’s like to guide a ship through the canal, before allowing visitors to enter the viewing platform.